yechao-zhang/DM-UAP/README.md

 This is to craft a uap from the surrogate model VGG19, with rho of min-theta 4 and eps of min-x 25.
 The uaps will be crafted in the save_dir you specified.
 More details can be found in [imagenet_attack.py](imagenet_attack.py).

 ## Testing
-To start testing, run imagenet_eval.py like:
+To start testing, run imagenet_eval.py as showed in run.sh:
 ```
 python imagenet_eval.py --data_dir path/to/your/imagenet_val_set/ILSVRC2012_img_val/
   --uaps_save "path/to/your/save_dir/delta_file_name"